Exterior

 masking if necessary areas to receive patching (whether cementitious,

-wood, composite, or what have you)
+wood, composite, or what have you).

-with the recommended product and installation or application
+Proceed by replacing as needed, with the recommended product and installation

-sequence ( example; wood siding follows a course) and make sure
+or application sequence ( example; wood siding follows a course) and make sure

 any exterior patching products applied are of the highest quality